Join Here | Log In

 Mechanism of action for progesterone:

-Let’s get into the details of how progesterone is working to turn on and off genes.
+Let’s get into the details of how progesterone works to turn on and off genes.

 Progesterone is a lipophilic hormone, so it can diffuse across cell membranes.
 Within the nucleus of the cell, it attaches to progesterone receptors.
 These progesterone receptors come in a couple of different sizes and are denoted as PR-A and PR-B. The different flavors of receptors are active in different tissues.
 PR-A is important for ovulation in the ovaries, and PR-B is part of the development of mammary glands.[ref]